BenayounP/AndroidMovieDataBase/README.md

 ## Dev Diary

 #### 16/08/22
 First day.
-Configured project and already some questions (Will i make many gradle modules?)
+Configured project and already some questions (Will I make many gradle modules?)

 #### 17/08/22
 Began from data source.
 Some retrofit.
 Copy pasted some old code that worked with...coroutines, not flow!